About Ville Platte

 The Ville Platte vital records office, operated by the Evangeline Parish Clerk of Court, is responsible for maintaining birth, death, and marriage certificates for the city and surrounding areas.
 Residents can visit the Clerk of Court's office or the Evangeline Parish School Board's website at http://www.epsb.com/ to request certified copies of these important documents.

 Businesses in Ville Platte can find valuable information and resources through the City of Ville Platte's website, which includes a business directory, permitting requirements, and economic development initiatives.
-The U.S. Census Bureau's Ville Platte page at https://data.census.gov/ also provides detailed demographic and economic data to support local business growth and decision-making.
+The U.S. Census Bureau's Ville Platte page at https://data.census.gov/ also provides detailed demographic and economic data to support local business growth and IL-IN-WI.